LDAWG-a11y/a11yWebApp/src/guides/accessibility-audit-templates.md

 Use the [Make Things Accessible Master Accessibility Audit Template WCAG 2.1](/docs/mta-master-accessib…t-template-wcag-2.1.dotx) **(63KB DOTX)** to create an audit document, then detail the auditing and complete the audit document.

-Once the audit is complete, transfer each WCAG Success Criteria Failure for each issue onto the the accessibility issues list spreadsheet created from the [Make Things Accessible spreadsheet template](/docs/mta-master-accessib…ssues-list-template.xlsx) **(28KB XSLX)**, so that the position of each failure within the remediation lifecycle can be logged.
+Once the audit is complete, transfer each WCAG Success Criteria Failure for each issue onto the the accessibility issues list spreadsheet created from the [Make Things Accessible spreadsheet template WCAG 2.1](/docs/mta-master-accessib…t-template-wcag-2.1.xlsx) **(28KB XSLX)**, so that the position of each failure within the remediation lifecycle can be logged.

 ## Digital Accessibility Remediation Spreadsheet instructions